Health Tourism in Cuba

 Why Cuba for Medical Tourism?

-After the Cuban revolution, the country has made health care and the education systems the priorities of its government.
-Cubans that have a higher education have the opportunity to study abroad, disseminate research widely and present their work experience for future students.
+After the Cuban revolution, the country has made health care and education systems the priorities of its government.
+Cubans that have a higher education have the opportunity to study abroad, disseminate research widely and present their work experience to future students.
 Today, Cuban doctors have distinct curriculum vitae and are continuing to improve in the research field.
 Consequently to this investment, the country offers almost exclusive treatments.
 One of the best examples is the successful medical care for retinitis pigmentosa, a genetic disease causing deterioration of vision which leads to blindness.
 Patients from more than 35 countries have benefited from receiving this treatment in Cuba.

 Oncology in Cuba

 The study of oncology is also advancing in Cuba.
-The most recent discovery in the genetic engineering area is the lung cancer vaccine, which is a continuous treatment to improve the patients’ quality of life.
+The most recent discovery in the genetic engineering area is the lung cancer vaccine, which is a continuous treatment to improve the patient’s quality of life.
 It is called a vaccine, however, is administered as medication for a period of over a year.

 Hospital Accreditation in Cuba

-Having such a significant medical success, Cuba is sharing its successful practices with other countries, through experience, products or services exchange.
+Hospitals are adapting to receive international visitors by hiring English-speaking employees and making new technology available for treatments.
+Today, Cuba offers access to over 20 hospital centers specially set up for international patients.
+Most hospitals are certified with ISO 14001, which means an international standard for hygiene, security, and environment, with ISO 9001 ensuring quality control.
+Having such significant medical success, Cuba is sharing its successful practices with other countries, through experience, products, or services exchange.
 These actions are placing Cuba within high ranks in the medical tourism field.
 Another key factor that helps international patients to choose Cuba is the affordable prices.
 When compared to North American countries, fees could be 60% cheaper in Cuba.
 The country is presenting its success worldwide, bringing qualified doctors and medical research to a whole new level.

 The government is interested to facilitate medical access to foreigners.
-A specific department called Servimed was created to promote medical service to foreigners by helping tourists to plan their travel to Cuba.
+A specific department called Servimed was created to promote medical services to foreigners by helping tourists to plan their travel to Cuba.
 Additional to the cost of the medical package, this organization charges a small administration fee to arrange the travel to its patients.
 Keep in mind that the plane tickets will be an additional expense.

-Available Medical Treatments in Cuba:
+Available Medical Treatments in Cuba

 • Diagnosis